 The Harvard Immigration Project (HIP) is one of the only organizations that provide students, including first-year law students, the opportunity to gain practical, hands-on legal experience.
 HIP serves immigrant communities with high-quality advocacy, and the skills students hone in HIP are transferable to many different legal settings.
 HIP is proud to play a significant role in fostering a strong pro bono culture in the Harvard Law School community.

 HIP is comprised of five main projects:

-- International Refugee Assistance Project (IRAP): Direct representation of asylum seekers and refugees from across the Middle East through the International Refugee Assistance Project (IRAP);
+- International Refugee Assistance Project (IRAP): Direct representation of asylum seekers and refugees from across the Middle East through the International Refugee Assistance Project;

-- Direct representation of individuals in deportation proceedings through our Removal Defense Project (RDP);
+- Removal Defense Project (RDP): Direct representation of individuals in deportation proceedings through our Removal Defense Project;

-- Immigration Services for clients who seek adjustment of status, family derivative claims (ISP), and other follow-up immigration services; and
+- Immigration Services Project (ISP): Immigration Services for clients who seek adjustment of status, family derivative claims, and other follow-up immigration services; and